 Saturday, 7 December 2019

-Special emphasis will be placed on proposing an ECR roadmap to address the future of water-related research in the context of climate change in an interdisciplinary manner.
-The workshop will serve to identify research topics where ECRs can make valuable contributions while furthering their career paths in Earth system science and promoting inter- and cross-disciplinary approaches.
+Special emphasis was placed on proposing an ECR roadmap to address the future of water-related research in the context of climate change in an interdisciplinary manner.
+The workshop served to identify research topics where ECRs can make valuable contributions while furthering their career paths in Earth system science and promoting inter- and cross-disciplinary approaches.

 Participation and selection procedure

-The participants will be selected by a selection committee of the organising ECR networks (YESS, YHS, APECS) in close collaboration with WCRP.
+The participants were selected by a selection committee of the organizing ECR networks (YESS, YHS, APECS) in close collaboration with WCRP.

 - relevance to the workshop’s topics,

 Please also note:

 - All selected participants attended at least part of the AGU Fall Meeting 2019.

 - The workshop was conducted in English, and all participants were required to have an adequate working knowledge of this language.